Advanced (manual) Real-World Example

 Objective Sharpie has now generated

 These are Objective Sharpie's basic first pass at the binding, and in a few cases it might be all you need.
 As stated above however, the developer will usually need to manually modify the generated files after Objective Sharpie finishes to fix any issues that could not be automatically handled by the tool.

 Once the updates are complete, these two files can now be added to a binding

-project in Xamarin Studio or be passed directly to the
+project in Visual Studio for Mac or be passed directly to the

 tools to produce the final binding.